Timothy C. Taylor

 Mr. Taylor is a member of the American Bar Association, the State Bar of Texas, the Austin Bar Association, and the Texas Association of Bank Counsel.
 He is also a Fellow of the Texas Bar Foundation.

 Mr. Taylor is an active leader in numerous civic and community activities.

 In 2006, Mr. Taylor was appointed to the City of Austin's Affordable Housing Incentives Task Force.
 Elected as a Co-Chair of that task force, Mr. Taylor helped guide a diverse group of affordable housing advocates, neighborhood activists, real estate developers, and other stakeholders through a collaborative process that culminated with the Austin City Council's passage of an affordable housing incentives ordinance in 2007.
-Mr. Taylor remains involved in affordable housing issues in Austin, including working with the City's Neighborhood Housing & Community Development Department and serving on its Housing Bond Review Committee.
+Mr. Taylor is a member of the Austin Area Research Organization and is a member of AARO's Transportation Committee.

-Mr. Taylor was named the 2013 "Lawyer of the Year" by Best Lawyers in the category of Real Estate (Austin) and is listed in the 2008-2013 editions of The Best Lawyers in America under Real Estate Law.
-He is included in the 2012 edition of Chambers USA: America's Leading Lawyers for Business under Real Estate.
-Mr. Taylor was named a "Super Lawyer" (2003-2012) by Thomson Reuters.
+Mr. Taylor was named the 2013 "Lawyer of the Year" by Best Lawyers in the category of Real Estate (Austin) and is listed in the 2008-2016 editions of The Best Lawyers in America under Real Estate Law.
+He is included in the 2012-2015 editions of Chambers USA: America's Leading Lawyers for Business under Real Estate.
+Mr. Taylor was named a "Super Lawyer" (2003-2013) by Thomson Reuters.

 B.A. chemistry, magna cum laude, Washington and Lee University (VA)